josh-development/middlewares/packages/cache/README.md

 ## Description

-An auto ensure middleware for Josh.
+A cache middleware for Josh.

 ## Features